nkklobodu/tinyml-in-twi/README.md

 The dataset, balanced across these four categories, comprised 1500 one-second clips per class.
 I transferred the completed dataset to the [`dataset/keywords_curated/`](/dataset/keywords_curated/) directory on my local machine, ready for the data upload phase.

-Tree structure of the curated and augmented dataset:
+The tree structure of the curated and augmented dataset:
 ```
 dataset/
 ├── keywords_curated/